Richard E. Allison, Jr.

-Allison received a Bachelor of Science in business administration from the University of North Carolina at Chapel Hill and later earned an MBA from UNC's Kenan-Flagler Business School, where he was named a Dean's Scholar and received the Norman Block Award.
-He also serves on UNC's Kenan-Flagler Business School Board of Advisors.
+Allison received a B.S. in business administration from the University of North Carolina at Chapel Hill and later earned an MBA from UNC's Kenan-Flagler Business School, where he was named a Dean's Scholar and received the Norman Block Award.
+He also serves on the UNC Kenan-Flagler Business School Board of Advisors.
+In September 2019, Allison was named to the board of directors at Starbucks Corporation.